slgrobotics/robots_bringup/Docs/MakeYourOwn/README.md

   - Note:
     - most motor wheels will produce plenty of torque with 12 V batteries, no need to use higher (36 V) voltage.
     - Built-in Hall sensors serve as encoders, with typical 60 ticks/revolution
+    - want to use Mecanum wheels?
+Check out this [guide](https://github.com/slgrobotics/articubot_one/wiki/Mecanum-and-Omni-wheels).

 - Power
   - 12V LiFePO4 battery (20–50 Ah)